How to validate your startup idea before you spend $50K on dev

 Goal: Confirm that the problem you think exists actually exists, and that it is painful enough for people to pay to solve it.

-This is the most important step and the one founders resist the most.
-You are not selling anything here.
-You are listening.
+This is the most important step and the one founders resist hardest.
+There is no selling here.
+The job is to listen.

 How to run a problem interview

-Find people in your target market.
+Find people in the target market.
 LinkedIn works.
 Industry Slack channels work.
 Conferences work.
-Cold email works if you are respectful about it.
-Ask for 20 minutes of their time.
+Cold email works if it is respectful.
+Ask for 20 minutes.

 Then ask questions like these: